IgniteUI/indigo-design-docfx/en/components/list-item.md

 | Text and Icon            | <img class="responsive-img" src="../images/list_item_secondary3.png" srcset="../images/list_item_secondary3@2x.png 2x" /> |                                                                                                                                       |
 | Toggle             | <img class="responsive-img" src="../images/list_item_secondary4.png" srcset="../images/list_item_secondary4@2x.png 2x" /> | Switch in a Secondary Action can not have a label, therefore, the before and after labels are set to ~ No Symbol and this setting should not be changed                                                                                                                 |

+## Thumbnail in Adobe XD

+The Thumbnail component in the left List Item area in Adobe XD provides 3 interchangeable options via the `Component States` paradigm to let you easily switch them.
+This makes it possible to create a matching design for each of the Primary Actions in Sketch.

+## Actions in Adobe XD

+The Actions component that constitutes the right List Item area in Adobe XD provides 4 interchangeable options via the `Component States` paradigm to let you easily switch them.
+This makes it possible to create a matching design for each of the Secondary Actions in Sketch.
 ## Styling

 The List Item comes with styling flexibility through the options available for the different elements used in it, such as icons, text and components like Avatar, Badge, Checkbox, Icon, Progress, Switch, etc., each with its own styling capabilities.